 This paper studies the \emph{marginal} setting of CP, which means the threshold prediction $r_t(x_t,\alpha)$ will be independent of $x_t$; therefore we write it as $r_t(\alpha)$ for conciseness.
 For any symbol $x$, $x_{1:t}$ (e.g., $r^*_{1:t}$) represents the tuple $[x_1,\ldots,x_t]$. $\bar P(\cdot)$ denotes the empirical distribution of its input, and $q_{\alpha}(\cdot)$ denotes the $\alpha$-quantile.
 Our regret bound concerns the quantile (or pinball) loss defined as $l_\alpha(r,r^*)\defeq(\bm{1}[r\geq r^*]-\alpha)(r-r^*)$. $\log$ denotes the natural logarithm.

-\section{The need for monotonicity}
+\section{The Need for Monotonicity}

-To begin with, we use a numerical experiment to elaborate a validity issue suffered by existing adversarial online CP algorithms: the predicted confidence sets can violate the monotonicity of probability measures.
-This has been overlooked in the literature, as all the existing approaches we are aware of require fixing a single target confidence level $\alpha$ at the beginning of the CP game.
+To begin with, we use a numerical experiment to elaborate the monotonicity issue suffered by existing adversarial online CP algorithms.
+This has been overlooked in the literature to the best of our knowledge, as all the existing approaches we are aware of require fixing a single target confidence level $\alpha$ at the beginning of the CP game.
 Code is available at \url{https://github.com/zhiyuzz/Bayesian-Conformal/blob/main/QuantilePrediction_IID.ipynb}.

 Specifically, we consider two baselines, \emph{Online Gradient Descent} (OGD) from \citep{gibbs2021adaptive}, and \emph{MultiValid Prediction} (MVP) from \citep{bastani2022practical}.
-To enable multiple confidence level queries, we adopt the following nearest-neighbor routing on top of their independent copies. \begin{enumerate} \item Evenly discretize the $[0,1]$ interval of possible confidence levels using a grid $\tilde A$. \item For each $\tilde \alpha\in\tilde A$, maintain a ``base'' online CP algorithm targeting $\tilde\alpha$. \item Given any queried $\alpha$, follow the base algorithm corresponding to its nearest neighbor in $\tilde A$. \end{enumerate} The resulting algorithms are named as MultiOGD and MultiMVP respectively.
+To support multiple confidence level queries, we adopt the following nearest-neighbor routing on top of their independent copies.
+It consists of three steps: \begin{enumerate} \item Evenly discretize the $[0,1]$ interval of possible confidence levels using a grid $\tilde A$. \item For each $\tilde \alpha\in\tilde A$, maintain a copy of the considered baseline (OGD or MVP) targeting $\tilde\alpha$. \item When queried with $\alpha$, follow the output of the base algorithm (from Step 2) targeting the nearest neighbor of $\alpha$ in $\tilde A$. \end{enumerate} Initiated with OGD and MVP, the resulting algorithms are named as MultiOGD and MultiMVP respectively.

 In the experiment, we fix $R=1$.
 The true score sequence $r^*_{1:T}$ is sampled iid from the uniform distribution on $[0,1]$, and we evaluate the thresholds $r_{1:T}(\alpha)$ predicted by different CP algorithms, under different $\alpha$ values.
-For each base OGD targeting $\tilde \alpha$, we use the standard learning rate $\eta_t=t^{-1/2}$, and initialize it with $r_1(\tilde \alpha)=\tilde\alpha$.
+For each OGD baseline targeting $\tilde \alpha$, we use the standard learning rate $\eta_t=t^{-1/2}$, and initialize it with $r_1(\tilde \alpha)=\tilde\alpha$.
 The base MVP algorithms are all initialized at 0 following \citep{bastani2022practical}.
-The point is that the initialization of MultiOGD and MultiMVP cannot be the reason of any monotonicity violation.
+The point is that the initialization of MultiOGD and MultiMVP cannot cause any monotonicity violation.
 For comparison, we also test ERM as well as our Bayesian algorithm to be introduced in Section~\ref{section:main}.